Home insurance terms explained

 Does all contents insurance cover accidental damage?

 Accidental damage isn’t always included as a standard.
-Most commonly it’s an option to add onto your policy.
+Most commonly it’s an option to add to your policy.
 Mintel 2018 has reported that a third of claims are for accidental damage with it being the most popular thing to add onto a policy.
-Here at Urban Jungle, we know accidents happen so we include it in our standard policy at no extra cost.
+Here at Urban Jungle, we know accidents happen so we include it in our Urban Jungle Contents only policy at no extra cost.
+When you get a quote for our Urban Jungle Buildings & Contents Policy, you can choose whether to add it on.

 For more information on Accidental Damage see our blog here.